ISO 9001 - Practical, Simple and Effective

 - Requirements for the actual quality system: to create, operate and maintain a suitable system, using the process approach.
-If you don't know what that is, see a short video here.
-Top management must demonstrate leadership and commitment, keep the focus on customers, set the quality policy and objectives, and make sure that suitable planning is done, for your products or services, but also for the management system itself.
+If you don't know what a 'process approach' means, see the short video below.
+Top management must set the quality policy and objectives, and make sure that suitable planning is done, for your products or services, but also for the management system itself.
 Risks and opportunities need to be considered.

 - Operational requirements: these require processes to do whatever you do, from 'designing' it (if applicable) all the way through developing/making it to supply or delivery.
-You must know what your customers want, give it to them, control what you do appropriately, and thus make sure what your customers get is what was agreed.
-This includes controlling nonconformity (term applied to stuff that doesn't meet all specifications, whether failures of products, services or processes).
+You must know what your customers want, give it to them, suitably control your operations and thus make sure your customers get what was agreed.
+This includes controlling nonconformity (that's stuff that doesn't meet all specifications, whether failures of products, services or processes).

 - Requirements to review and improve what you do and how you do it.
 You need suitable methods to assess performance: of the system, your services/products and your processes.
 Get and use suitable information for this assessment, so you can figure out if you are doing what you planned to and achieving your objectives, and also to improve what you do and how you do it.
 This includes using of internal audits and corrective action to fix weaknesses in your system and stop them happening again.

 See my ISO 9001 requirements in a nutshell for a longer outline.